ad54/integrate_crawler_django/readme.md

 def home(request):
     return render(request, "index.html")
 ```
-Now we will create second view for handling the request and getting data and send json response
+Now we will create second view for handling the request and getting data and send json response.
+We pass keyword from django to scrapy.
+We set job_id , use the same job_id in scrapy for identify request and  use the same job_id in django for getting data from database.

 ```
 def handle_request(request):